 There is netting around your bed only in the Mara.
 There are few insects but possibly mosquitoes in the evenings.
 The lodges provide insect repellent wipes in your tents to use too.
 We normally do not have an issue with insects or mosquitoes, but always cover yourselves in the evenings during dinner since we dine outside.

 Batteries, chargers, adapter plugs, and wide angle and telephoto lenses.
 Dan will phone each of you personally prior to trip time to discuss camera gear he suggests for bringing on safari.

 A roller backpack style bag works well.
 You can usually roll your bag to and from your tent to the vehicles.
 Nothing too big for the international flights—they are not as easygoing as they are in North America about carry-on.

 The word ‘safari’ in Swahili means journey.
 We seek to offer the best all-around journey by ensuring that our guests travel in comfortable, reliable custom-built vehicles.
 We offer two types of seating in safari vehicles with only three to four guests per eight-passenger vehicle.
 We work with only professional local guides who will ensure your experience in Kenya will be unforgettable.
 We consider them part of our family.

-Modern fleets of 4-wheel drive Land Rovers and Toyota Land Cruisers are specially designed for easy observation and photography.
+4-wheel drive Land Rovers and Toyota Land Cruisers are specially designed for easy observation and photography.
 Each vehicle is customized to give extra leg room and plenty of head room.
 Extra large windows and windscreens improve all-around game viewing and there is plenty of room for those who have cameras with big lenses.
 Three generous roof hatches in the rear offer plenty of room for overhead game viewing.
 We will supply each guest with a complimentary bean bag to use rather than tripods in the vehicles.

 Why visit Kenya in January/February versus the “popular time” in August/September?